mulesoft-labs/raml-for-jax-rs/javac.md

       -implicit:class
 ```

-Let's look on this command line in details:
+Let's take a look at the command line in more detail:
  * `HelloWorldRest.java`: Your Java file
  * `-sourcepath`: Tells javac where to find Java sources.
  * `-classpath jsr311-api-1.1.1.jar`: Adds jsr311 annotations to the classpath.